-- b) A resale program to assure that subsequent sales following the in sale of the unit will be at a price which is affordable to household earning substantially the same percentage of the median income as the initial purchasers of the units and shall be recorded as a covenant run with the land, with no prior liens other than tax liens.
-The against include substantially the following conditions. - i.
-The applicant, his successors, and any subsequent purchase: shall give a governmental or nonprofit agency, subject to the approve of the Executive Director, an aption to purchase the units.
-The age: or its designee may assign this option to an individual private purchase qualifies as a low- or moderate-income person in substantially tissue income range as the person for whom the initial sales price was intended to provide a housing opportunity. - ii.
+b) A resale program to assure that subsequent sales following the in sale of the unit will be at a price which is affordable to household earning substantially the same percentage of the median income as th initial purchasers of the units and shall be recorded as a covenant run with the land, with no prior liens other than tax liens.
+The ag shall include substantially the following conditions.

+3 1.
+The applicant, his successors, and any subsequent purchase: shall give a governmental or nonprofit agency, subject to the approvof the Executive Director, an aption to purchase the units.
+The age: or its designee may assign this option to an individual private purch who qualifies as a low- or moderate-income person in substantially to same income range as the person for whom the initial sales price was intended to provide a housing opportunity.

+ii.
 Whenever the applicant or any subsequent owner of the unit wishes to sell or transfer the units he/she shall notify the agency (its designee of his/her intent to sell.
-The agency, its designee, or assignee shall then have the right to exercise the option within 180 in the event of the initial sale of the units by the developer, or within 90 days for subsequent sales.
-Following the exercise of the option, escrow shall be opened and closed within 90 days after deligible notice of exercise of the option.
+The agency, its designee, 0: assignee shall then have the right to exercise the option within 180 in the event of the initial sale of the units by the developer, or within 90 days for subsequent sales.
+Following the exercise of the option, escrow shall be opened and closed within 90 days after deliof the notice of exercise of the option.